Digital by Default: Building NHS-Ready Community Services That Meet Data & DSPT Standards

 • ❌ Listing software without outcomes → ✔ Describe the improvement achieved.

-• ❌ “We’re compliant” with no proof → ✔ Attach DSPT certificate or audit summary.
+• ❌ “We’re compliant” with no proof → ✔ Reference DSPT publication and audit cadence.

-• ❌ No staff IG evidence → ✔ Include training completion rates and observation checks.
+• ❌ No staff IG evidence → ✔ Include training completion and supervision checks.

-• ❌ Data gaps → ✔ Show a live improvement plan or upcoming re-audit date.
+• ❌ Data gaps → ✔ Show a live improvement plan or scheduled re-audit.

 • ❌ No linkage to outcomes → ✔ Correlate data with safety, continuity, or satisfaction gains.